 And here is a look at the discs, after some had been found washed up on the beaches of the Outer Banks.

 How did they track the Navy vessels?
 Well, they followed the trash, of course.
 Ships dumping their trash overboard created a Hansel and Gretel-like breadcrumb trail that was shockingly easy to follow.
-Then solid waste could be retrieved and sorted through like a crook looking for a credit card statement in your household trash.
+Then the solid waste was retrieved and sorted through like a crook looking for a credit card statement in your household trash.

 Now let’s bring this back to the Death Star.
 We’ve already talked about how the sheer size of the Death Star created enough gravity to pull trash back toward it.
 Well, they could dump waste into the power core and allow proton torpedos to vaporize it. /ahem/